1. A resume.

 •Framework/plan for creating the public programs.

-4. Work Plan for pursuit of topic of study during fellowship period (include special resources needed or personnel to be consulted).
+4. Work Plan for pursuit of study topic during fellowship period (include special resources needed or personnel to be consulted).
+Please be as detailed as possible.
 Describe the activities and time frame that will enable you to deliver the following requirements:

 •Spending a minimum of four weeks in Gainesville (the weeks do not have to be consecutive).